mozilla-mobile/mozilla-vpn-client/README.md

 ### Pre-commit formatting hook

-If you want to submit a pull-request, please, install the clang format pre-commit hook that lints code.
+If you want to submit a pull-request, please, install the clang format pre-commit hook that links code.

-1. The standard conda environment includes the required clang-format libraries.
+1. The standard condo environment includes the required clang-format libraries.
-If the conda environment is *not* being used, a clang-format library will need to manually installed.
+If the condo environment is *not* being used, a clang-format library will need to manually installed.
 (For example, using Homebrew on macOS:
 `brew install clang-format`.)

 2. The linter will need to know where to find the `clang-format-diff.py` file, so `CLANG_FORMAT_DIFF` must be exported.
-On a standard conda installation:
+On a standard condo installation:
-`export CLANG_FORMAT_DIFF=$(find ~/miniconda3/pkgs -name clang-format-diff.py)`
+`export CLANG_FORMAT_DIFF=$(find ~/minicondo3/pkgs -name clang-format-diff.py)`

 3. Install the pre-commit hook: `./scripts/git-pre-commit-format install`